Léa Pool

-Léa Pool C.M. (born 8 September 1950) is a Swiss-Canadian filmmaker who taught film at the Université du Québec à Montréal.
+Léa Pool C.M. (born 8 September 1950) is a Canadian and Swiss filmmaker.
 She has directed several documentaries and feature films, many of which have won significant awards including the Prize of the Ecumenical Jury, and she was the first woman to win the prize for Best Film at the Quebec Cinema Awards.
 Pool's films often opposed stereotypes and refused to focus on heterosexual relations, preferring individuality.
+She also taught film at Université du Québec à Montréal (UQAM).

 Early life

 Pool was born in Soglio, Switzerland in 1950, and raised in Lausanne.
-Her father was Jewish and a Holocaust survivor from Poland; her mother's family was Christian of Swiss descent and she chose to use her mother's last name.
-She immigrated to Canada in 1975 to study communications at the Université du Québec à Montréal.
-In 1978 she got a bachelor’s degree in communications from the Université du Québec à Montréal.
+Her father was a Polish-Jew who was stateless when he fled to Switzerland during World War II.
+Pool's Swiss mother is Catholic and she uses her mother's surname professionally.
+She immigrated to Canada in 1975 to study at the Université du Québec à Montréal from which she received a bachelor’s degree in communications in 1978; she later tought at her alma mater.
 She then directed a number of documentaries, short films, and feature films, as well as TV programs.
 Pool became a well-known filmmaker, director, producer, and screenwriter, who incorporated personal issues and curiosity around identity into films about exile, wandering, uprooting, states of mind and the quest for identity.